Thraka/thraka.github.io/root/index.md

 [![Join us on Discord (Primary)](https://img.shields.io/discord/501465397518925843.svg?label=discord)][discord] [![NuGet](https://img.shields.io/nuget/v/SadConsole.svg)][nuget]

 SadConsole is cross-platform .NET game library that provides an engine to emulate old-school console and command prompt style graphics.
 SadConsole is built in a generic way and doesn't do any rendering itself.
 A game engine or other rendering library is required to draw SadConsole games.
-There are host libraries for MonoGame and SFML.
+There are host libraries for MonoGame and SFML, which are hardware accelerated.
 The ascii character set is represented in a sprite sheet, much like other modern ascii games such as Dwarf Fortress.

 ## Dependencies